mljar/mljar-supervised/README.md

 - It can do features preprocessing, like: missing values imputation and converting categoricals.
 What is more, it can also handle target values preprocessing (You won't belive how often it is needed!).
 For example, converting categorical target into numeric.
 - It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
 - It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
-- It cares about explainability of models: for every algorithm the feature importance is computed based on permutation.
-Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be swiched off with `explain_level` parameter).
+- It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
+Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).

 ## Quick example